 Now that we're finally getting something interesting on the screen, I can include more pictures!
 An album of animated gifs is available here: http://imgur.com/a/x8q7R

 In order to make this spinning cube, we will learn a bit about matrix math, and how it is used to create perspective projections, rotation, translation, and the concept of a "camera."
 We will also learn about depth buffering, and why it is necessary.
 We will also see how a typical 3D application implements changes over time, such as animation.

 In this article, we will be adding a texture to the triangle.
 This will involve adding new variables to the vertex and fragment shaders, creating and using texture objects, and learning a bit about texture units and texture coordinates.

-tdogl namespace.
-This article introduces two new classes:
+This article introduces two new classes to the

 tdogl::Texture.
-These two new classes will allow us to load an image from a jpg, png, or bmp file into video memory, for use in the shaders.
+These will allow us to load an image from a jpg, png, or bmp file into video memory, for use in the shaders.
 Also, the

 tdogl::Program class has some new methods for setting shader variables.

-Welcome to the first of a series of articles about modern OpenGL, with a focus on making games.
+Welcome to the first of a series of articles about modern OpenGL.
 All the code will be open source, and downloadable from github: https://github.com/tomdalling/opengl-series.

-By the end of this article, you will have a working OpenGL 3.2 project in Visual C++ on Windows, Xcode on OSX, and Linux.
+By the end of this article, you will have a working OpenGL 3.2 project in Visual Studio 2013 on Windows, and Xcode on OSX.
 The app will have a vertex shader, a fragment shader, and will display a single triangle using a VAO and a VBO.
 The project will use GLEW to access the OpenGL API, GLFW to handle window creation and input, and GLM for matrix/vector math.

 Yes, it is a little bit boring, but just getting a project set up correctly can be difficult, especially for beginners.
 Once this is out of the way we will get into the more interesting stuff.